SUPERMAN Returns to the Movies (1978-1987)

 Best viewed with .
 Send e-mail to the Webmaster with questions or comments about this site.

-The Christopher Reeve Foundation is committed to finding treatments and cures for spinal cord injuries.
+The Christopher and Dana Reeve Foundation is committed to finding treatments and cures for spinal cord injuries.
 To contribute, and learn more about the organization and its work, simply click on the picture above!